VC-CodeLabs/missing_number/README.md

 🕒 Submission Deadline:
-All email solutions or merge requests must be submitted by Sunday 11:59:59 PM.
+All email solutions or merge requests must be submitted by Sunday 23:59:45.